mastodon/documentation/content/en/admin/config.md

 #### `CAS_DISABLE_SSL_VERIFICATION`

 #### `CAS_UID_KEY`
-This key to the username to use for the account.
+The key to the username to use for the account.
 The created account will be `@uid@domain.tld`.

 #### `CAS_NAME_KEY`